MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/universal-application-platform-guide.md

 ## Secure

 UWP apps declare in their manifest the device capabilities they need such as access to the microphone, location, Webcam, USB devices, files, and so on.
-The user must acknowledge and authorize that access before the the app is granted the capability.
+The user must acknowledge and authorize that access before the app is granted the capability.

 ## A common API surface across all devices

 Windows 10 introduces the Universal Windows Platform (UWP), which provides a common app platform on every device that runs Windows 10.
-The UWP core APIs are the same for all Windows devices.
-If your app only uses the core APIs, it will run on any Windows 10 device no matter whether you are targeting a desktop PC, Xbox, Mixed Reality headset, and so on.
+The UWP core APIs are the same on all Windows devices.
+If your app only uses the core APIs, it will run on any Windows 10 device no matter whether you are targeting a desktop PC, Xbox, Mixed-reality headset, and so on.

 A UWP app written in C++ /WinRT or C++ /CX has access to the Win32 APIs that are part of the UWP.
 These Win32 APIs are implemented by all Windows 10 devices.